Peale Family Paintings from the Estate of J. Ashley and Pamela Patterson Roach

 One of several family portraits undertaken by Mary Jane Peale in her early 20s as she practiced with the hope of becoming a professional artist.
 The collection of the American Philosophical Society includes the artist's own Memoranda of Paintings Done in Oil, 1850-1902.
 She describes this painting: “Commenced a likeness of Theodore Patterson on canvas, as a present to his Mother, October 9th 1850.
 Dead-colored it, finished in Dec.
 1850.
 I had great difficulty in getting him to sit, it was almost impossible, but I succeeded in getting a good likeness.
 Presented it to Aunt Lydia.”

-We would like to thank Elise Peale Patterson Gelpi for her kind assistance in cataloguing this lot.
+We would like to thank Elise Peale Patterson Gelpi and Tina Roach for their kind assistance in cataloguing this lot.

 Framed 24 x 20 3/8 inches